 Wheelchair users are welcome.
 Refreshments are available in local cafes and pubs and there are regular coffee mornings on Fridays and Saturdays at the Corner House.
 Toilets are available at the Corner House during museum opening hours.

-Keep an eye on our noticeboard for the monthly Town News of Charlbury life at home during the First World War a century ago.
+Keep an eye on our noticeboard for the monthly Town News of Charlbury life at home a century ago.

 The Museum is run by a volunteer sub-committee of the Charlbury Society, appointed each year at their AGM.
 One of the Charlbury Society's three aims is to maintain a collection of objects of local interest, i.e. the Museum Collection.